Social Icons

 Directed by Louis Leterrier

-Now You See Me is one movie I sense that Hollywood is probably gonna wreck, reason being when I saw the ending I knew from there that a sequel is being worked on.
+Now You See Me is one movie I sense Hollywood is probably going to wreck.
+The reason?
+When I saw the ending, I knew right away that a sequel was in the works.

-Now You See Me is going to remain in the minds of many as one movie all should see if Hollywood would just leave it as a standalone movie.
+Now You See Me will remain in the minds of many as a movie everyone should see—if only Hollywood would leave it as a standalone film.

-What makes this movie good is the idea that I’m being fooled twice in a movie, I’m following a group of magicians who are brought together mysteriously by a mythical group called the eye, as I’m being fooled by their robin hood tricks, another spin is waiting for me at ending.
+What makes this movie so good is the idea that I’m being fooled twice.
+I’m following a group of magicians who are mysteriously brought together by a secretive group called The Eye.
+Just as I’m being tricked by their Robin Hood-style antics, another twist is waiting for me at the end.

 The movie is a masterpiece.
-Its focus was directed towards the idea of making sure that the rich pays for oppressing the poor, and it did not digress at any point from that focus, from the get go the movie introduces the players both good and bad (based on your perspective) and we are immediately thrown into a rat race between the FBI and the four horsemen.
+Its focus is squarely on the idea of making the rich pay for oppressing the poor, and it never strays from that focus.
+From the very beginning, the movie introduces the players—both good and bad (depending on your perspective)—and immediately throws us into a rat race between the FBI and the Four Horsemen.

-In the mix is an FBI agent Dylan Rhodes (Mark Ruffalo) with him is a lady from Interpol and together they chase this crew all over the place trying all they can to catch them unawares.
-Then there is the know it all Thaddeus Bradley (Morgan Freeman), a former magician who has devoted his life to exposing the tricks behind all the great magic trick that we all see and are amazed.
+In the mix is FBI agent Dylan Rhodes (Mark Ruffalo), who teams up with an Interpol agent to chase the crew all over the place, trying to catch them in the act.
+Then there’s Thaddeus Bradley (Morgan Freeman), a know-it-all former magician who has devoted his life to exposing the secrets behind the great magic tricks that leave us all in awe.

-Now You See Me boast of an ensemble cast that will make you sit glued from the beginning to the end, the rich insurance company owner Arthur Tressler is played masterfully well by Michael Caine.
-Morgan Freeman made sure also that his presence was felt as he plays the annoying unfulfilled magician.
+Now You See Me boasts an ensemble cast that will keep you glued from start to finish.
+Michael Caine plays Arthur Tressler, the wealthy insurance company owner, with masterful precision.
+Morgan Freeman also makes his presence felt as the annoying, unfulfilled magician.

-But the man that stole the show for me was Mark Ruffalo.
-I have to be honest I have seen Mark in many films and this is the very first time I get to truly appreciate him as an actor.
-His portrayal of the Hulk in The Avengers is mostly shadowed by the fact that the CG Hulk was more fun to watch than Bruce Banner.
+But the man who stole the show for me was Mark Ruffalo.
+I’ll be honest—I’ve seen Mark in many films, but this is the first time I truly appreciated him as an actor.
+His portrayal of the Hulk in The Avengers was mostly overshadowed by the fact that the CGI Hulk was more fun to watch than Bruce Banner.

-Go see Now You See Me and no need to delay.
+Go see Now You See Me—and don’t delay.

 The Smurfs 2 (2013)